THE ORIGINS EARTH

 Before coming to the Elephant Nature Park in Chiang Mai, I visited in September 2018 the Samui Elephant Sanctuary that is from the same foundation.

-Below, here is the short interview, and I suggest you also to read the article about my visit
+Below, here is the short interview, and I suggest you also to read the article about my visit in Samui Elephant Sanctuary in which you will read further information.

 I thank Alex from the marketing team member with whom I made this interview.